JetBrains/kotlin-web-site/pages/docs/tutorials/multiplatform-library.md

 ```
 </div>

-But common code should somehow get an instance of this interface, for that purpose we define factory object `Base64Factory`:
+But the common code should somehow get an instance of this interface, for that purpose we define the factory object `Base64Factory`:

 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">